abemedia/jekyll-widgets/README.md

 ## What it does

-Jekyll Widgets is a collection of snippets for common hosted apps & widgets such as a youtube video, facebook comments or Google Analytics.
+Jekyll Widgets is a collection of snippets for common hosted apps & widgets such as facebook comments or Google Analytics.

 ## Installation